What we do

-To deal swiftly and proportionately with all complaints and breaches of the law in accordance with our Enforcement Policy.
+To deal swiftly and proportionately with all complaints and breaches of the law in accordance with our.
 This includes working to resolve issues quickly using a variety of approaches ranging from support and mediation to enforcement action when necessary.

 Our service will be delivered in accordance with the requirements of the Regulators' Code.

 Our professional officers spend a lot of their time out of the office, and so our preferred means of communication is by email (see how to contact us below).

 If you contact the team we will endeavour to respond within two working days, but this may take up to five working days in some cases.

-The council’s website provides a lot of information with links to our services from the front page.
-It can be accessed at the address below. http://www.wiltshire.gov.uk/
+The council's website (www.wiltshire.gov.uk) provides a lot of information with links to our services from the front page.

 - an efficient and professional service